This story was upated on April 9, 2019.

 There are couple national championships worth mentioning here.
 The PGA of America hosts Junior PGA Championships for both boys and girls.

 Both the girls and boys of the PGA Junior Championships will be at Keney Park Golf Course in Hartford Conn. in 2019.
 The Girls Junior PGA Championship will be contested July 9-12, while the Boys will tee it up July 30-August 2.
 Each event features 144 players in a four-round, 18-hole stroke play format.

 Competitors qualify by winning or finishing runner-up in one of 41 PGA section championships or through other exemptions (AJGA, USGA titles, etc.)

 And finally, for boys and girls who are good enough, they can attempt to qualify for the U.S. Junior Amateur Championships.

-The boys' field will be determined through 58 sectional qualifiers (maximum handicap index of 4.4) this summer, culminating with the championship at Baltusrol Country Club in New Jersey, July 16-21.
+The boys field for the U.S. Junior Amateur will be determined through 58 sectional qualifiers (maximum handicap index of 4.4) this summer, culminating with the championship at Inverness Club in Toledo, Ohio, July 15-20, 2019.

-There are 40 sectional qualifiers scheduled for the U.S. Girls Junior Championship, which will be played July 16-21 at Poppy Hills Golf Course in Pebble Beach, Calif.
+There are 41 sectional qualifiers scheduled for the 2019 U.S. Girls' Junior Championship, which will be played July 12-27 at SentryWorld in Stevens Point, WIsc.
 Both championships are determined by stroke play qualifying into a match play format for the finals.